Modeling Higher-Order Interactions in Sparse and Heavy-Tailed Neural Population Activity: Experimental verification, neural interpretation, and statistical properties

-\textbf{Properties of the distributions}
+\subsection{Properties of the distributions}

+Finally, in this section, we summarize key properties of the proposed models, including their sparsity, heavy-tailedness, entropy, and heat capacity.

-\textbf{Sparsity} \\ It can be appreciated in Figs.~\ref{fig:POLYLOGARITHMIC_PDF_VARY_F_m} and \ref{fig:SHIFTED_GEOMETRIC_PDF_VARY_F_tau} that the sparsity for both the polylogarithmic exponential and the shifted-geometric exponential densities is controlled in a non-linear way by the $\mathpzc{f}$ parameter.
-The densities with small values of $\mathpzc{f}$ approach a uniform distribution while the densities with large $\mathpzc{f}$ values become very sparse.
-In fact we can formally see this in the following limits for both distributions
+1em \textbf{Sparsity} Figures \ref{fig:POLYLOGARITHMIC_PDF_VARY_F_m} and \ref{fig:SHIFTED_GEOMETRIC_PDF_VARY_F_tau} show that the sparsity for both the polylogarithmic exponential and the shifted-geometric exponential densities is controlled non-linearly by the $\mathpzc{f}$ parameter.
+The densities with small values of $\mathpzc{f}$ approach a uniform distribution, while the densities with large $\mathpzc{f}$ values become very sparse.
+We can confirm this in the following limits for both distributions